browserify/browserify/readme.markdown

 If `file` is an array, each item in `file` will be externalized.

+If `file` is another bundle, that bundle's contents will be read and excluded from the current bundle as the bundle in `file` gets bundled.

 ## b.ignore(file)

 Prevent the module name or file at `file` from showing up in the output bundle.